Vaishnavi23-V/aws-cdk-project/Internal_doc/README.md

 8. Go to route 53, and click on create record.
 In that choose, A type.
 Click on alias to cloundfront distribution and select the created distribution
 9. You will be able to access the custom domain.

+# Additional points to be noted

 No cdk attribute found for adding alternative domain name , CNAME.
 Added manually in cloudfront.

+The certificate for cloudfront will be issued only in us-east-1, but there is no construct to specify region in Certificate configuration.
+If we deploy the resources in us-east-1, everything will work fine.
+But should check, how to get certificate when using different regions.